tomedunn/the-finished-book/_classes/stunning-strike.md

 <center>
 <figure style="width:1200px;min-width:50%;max-width:100%" alt="Ki per stun probability distribution">
     <img src="{{ site.url }}{{ site.baseurl }}/classes/stunning-strike/ki-per-stun-probability-distribution-categories.svg">
-    <figcaption>Probability distribution of average ki needed to land a Stunning Strike.</figcaption>
+    <figcaption>Figure 3: Probability distribution of average ki needed to land a Stunning Strike.</figcaption>
 </figure>
 </center>

-The above figure show how the average ki cost per stun is distributed for each of the level ranges we've looked at so far.
+Figure 3 show how the average ki cost per stun is distributed for each of the level ranges we've looked at so far.

 For our monk at levels 5 and 10, the distribution for Generic monsters is sharply peaked around 2 ki per stun.
 Indeed, when we calculated the median values for these levels we get an average cost of 1.82 ki per stun.
 For levels 15 and 20, the distributions still have a strong peak around 2 ki per stun, but they also have a longer tail.
 Still, the vast majority of monsters take 4 ki per stun or less.
 The calculated median values for these levels are 2.0 and 2.2 ki per stun respectively.